gsapoz/Social-Streamliner/README.md

 - Individual profile modules for Instagram, Facebook, and Twitter where users can filter posts by time and engagement (likes, views, retweets, comments, shares, replies, etc..)

 ## Tech-Stack
-- Realm Mobile Platform and Swift NSUserDefaults for post archiving
+- Realm Mobile Database and Swift NSUserDefaults for post archiving
 - Facebook SDK, Twitter Kit, and Instagram API to fetch user information
 - Swift/Objective-C front-end with CocoaPods Dependency Manager
 - AlamoFire, SwiftyJSON, and Facebook Graph API to fetch profile content